Juan2418/DevEnvironment/README.md

 ```
 ## Neovim

 A config for neovim is included in this repo.
-For it to work, cim-plug has to be installed along with the corresponding requirements for each individual plugin.
+For it to work, vim-plug has to be installed along with the corresponding requirements for each individual plugin.

 The plugins used are at the begining of the init.vim file.